ckester23/CS422Project2/docs/SRS/source/specific_requirements.rst

 Software System Attributes
 ---------------------------

 Due to the diverse backgrounds of the user base we are targeting, two key system attributes we plan to build into Gbiv are usability and portability.
-We will achieve usability by having an intuitive user interface and thorough documentation that guides users through using the app.
-We will achieve portability by having the application web-hosted which will allow anyone with a web browser to use Gbiv.
-Furthermore, we will be building the frontend using Bootstrap which allows for the possibility of a responsive site that will work on a variety of device sizes.
+We will achieve usability by having an intuitive user interface and thorough documentation that guides users through the app.
+Portability will be achieved by having the application web-hosted which will allow anyone with a web browser to use Gbiv.
+Furthermore, we will be building the frontend using Bootstrap which allows for the future possibility of a responsive site that will work on a variety of device sizes.

 A secondary system attribute that will be kept in mind during the design phase is aesthetics.
 Because our site is providing a service related to design, having a well-designed site adds to our credibility.
 This system attribute will be secondary to having an operational and fluid site, but still is important to consider for this particular project.